 In Georgia, children must be secured in a car seat or booster seat until they are at least 8 years of age, or 4’9″ tall.
-Backless booster seats may be used for children who have outgrown their forward-facing harnessed car seat, but cannot yet fit into a standard shoulder belt alone.
+Backless booster seats may be used for children who have outgrown their forward-facing harnessed car seat but cannot yet fit into a standard shoulder belt alone.

 While there is no specific law that outlines the minimum weight requirement for backless booster seats in Georgia, all booster seats must meet federal motor vehicle safety standards and display certification labels affixed to the product.